9 Best Small Museums in Paris: Personal Picks for Art Lovers

 Go to the Orangerie as early in the day as possible to avoid the crowds.
 Contemplating these incredible paintings is best done in quiet and solitude.

 In the first salon, the four compositions depict the reflections of the sky and vegetation in the water from morning to evening.
 The colors vary from yellows and pinks to greens.
-I find the paintings the first salon both cheerful and soothing.
+I find the paintings in the first salon both cheerful and soothing.

 But my favorite is the second salon, where the dominant blues inspire a mood of intense calm.
 Relax on one of the benches and let the beauty of the pieces wash over you.
 You’ll almost feel as if you’re actually in nature, rather than simply looking at depictions of nature.